petekaik/LG-WebOS-webcam-app/documentation/defect-log.md

   - Added proper persistence of grid layout settings in localStorage
   - Ensured layout changes are applied immediately without app restart

+### Issue: Preview Images Not Rendering Properly
+**Root Cause:** Incompatibility with Chromium 53 web engine used in webOS TV 3.x.

+**Resolution:**
+1. Adjusted CSS to replace unsupported `gap` property in Flexbox and Grid with margin-based spacing.
+2. Updated JavaScript to replace arrow functions with traditional function expressions and used `var` instead of `const` and `let` for broader compatibility.

+**Status:** Fixed.

 ## Instructions for Logging New Defects

 When adding a new defect or enhancement, please follow this format: